Have complete peace of mind with

 When the microchip is implanted, it feels very similar to having to their annual vaccination.

 You should visit the Petlog website www.petlog.org.uk to update your details.
-You will need your Pet's microchip number.
+You will need your Pet's microchip number so keep this information safe.

-The act of microchipping is quick and simple and nothing further needs to be done.
+The act of microchipping is quick and simple.
 Your pet will not need any special care so take your pet home and carry on as normal.
+All you need to do is ensure that your details are always up to date.
+The simplest way to do this is to create an online account on www.petlog.org.uk and sign up to Petlog Premium.

 No. A microchip does not emit a signal and cannot be used to track the location of your pet.
 The microchip holds a unique microchip number and when it is scanned using a microchip scanner, the number can be obtained.
 This unique number, along with all your pet and contact information, is held on your record by the Petlog database so if your pet gets lost the number can be used to identify that the pet belongs to you for the purposes of reunification.